Arturo Saucedo

 ...

-I work with a small team on applied research with robotic heavy equipment.
+I'm a robotics engineer, currently working with a small team on applied research with autonomous heavy equipment.

 Previously, I've worked on localization and computer vision for the same team (mostly on a different platform) including:

-Additionally, I've worked on a historical preservation project recording the architectural, historical, and political significance of cold war era launch sites in Vandenberg Space Force Base.
-(This included site visits!)
+Before that, I worked on a historical preservation project recording the architectural, historical, and political significance of cold war era launch sites in Vandenberg Space Force Base.
+(This included site visits!
+I got to touch a Firefly Alpha!)

-I have also conducted some exploratory urban geography research, looking into the interplay between urban highway bridge infrastructure and the surrounding urban population (urban morphology stuff).
+And before that, I conducted some exploratory urban geography research, looking into the interplay between urban highway bridge infrastructure and the surrounding urban population (urban morphology stuff).
+I'm a little bit of a geographer!